tayjenk/vanilla-js-projects/README.md

 **Handling HTML Forms:** </br>
 Created a basic "Contact Me" form in HTML, using JS functionality to extract input data and ouput a string object of form data.

+**Form Validator:** </br>
+Form validator taking user inputs, validating each and displaying errors when necessary.

 **Basic Calulator:** </br>
 Simple calculator that supports add, delete, multiply, and divide operations.
 Calculator supports decimals and can reset current state.